A TIMELINE FOR THE PLANET click for Home page

 naysayers until we see how the story develops.)

 This picture of modern stromatolites is now widely known.
-It comes from
+It comes from two types of

 The second picture shows the detailed structure of one of the earliest